sunilabrahamindia/sunilabraham/index.md

 categories: [Project pages]
 ---

 **Welcome** to the knowledge sharing and documentation portal of **Sunil Abraham**.
-This open source space brings together notes, essays, research, and reflections on technology, policy, and society.
+This space brings together notes, essays, research, and reflections on technology, policy, and society.
 It aims to make knowledge freely accessible, encourage collaborative learning, and preserve insights that might otherwise remain scattered or unpublished.

 The project reflects years of engagement with digital rights, open technology, and social research in India and beyond.
 It seeks to connect individual thought with public understanding, bridging ideas across disciplines and communities.
 Each page is designed for clarity, readability, and reuse, keeping the focus on substance rather than design.